sdpjswl/ASJNetworking/README.md

 - [MBProgressHUD](https://github.com/jdg/MBProgressHUD)

 Tips:
-- You may enable or disable networking log messages by changing the BOOL in the 'm' file
+- You may enable or disable networking log messages by changing the const in the 'm' file
 - You should set your server address before making any requests
 - A spinner will automatically be shown, then hidden as requests start and complete/fail